sridarsri23/BrainBridge/DEPLOYMENT.md

 ### Issue: "uvicorn: command not found"
 **Solution**: The configuration files have been updated to use `python -m uvicorn` instead of just `uvicorn`.

+### Issue: Nixpacks build fails with "undefined variable 'npm'"
+**Solution**:
+1. Try using the Dockerfile instead: In Railway dashboard → Service Settings → Build & Deploy → Select "Dockerfile"
+2. Or try the simplified nixpacks configuration in `.nixpacks` file

 ### Issue: Database connection fails
 **Solution**:
 1. Make sure `DATABASE_URL` is set correctly